Primal-Attention: Self-attention through Asymmetric Kernel SVD in Primal Representation: Numerical Experiments

 \paragraph{Reinforcement Learning} We consider the offline reinforcement learning (RL) performance of our methods on D4RL benchmark~\cite{fu2020d4rl} designed for continuous control tasks.
 We choose three different environments controlling the robot movement: HalfCheetah, Hopper and Walker.
 Our experiments are conducted on three datasets pre-collected under different policies: Medium-Expert, Medium and Medium-Replay.
-We follow the experimental settings in FlowFormer \cite{wu2022flowformer}, and also compare to Decision Transformer (DT)~\cite{chen2021decision} which is commonly considered as the baseline with state-of-the-art performances based on the canonical attention.
+We follow the experimental settings in Flowformer~\cite{wu2022flowformer}, and also compare to Decision Transformer (DT)~\cite{chen2021decision} which is commonly considered as the baseline with state-of-the-art performances based on the canonical attention.
 Note that offline RL is an auto-regressive task and our Primal-Attention is adapted to its causal version, as described in the Supplementary Material.
 We adopt the architecture of 3 layers, hidden dimension 256 with 4 heads, and the embedding dimension 64.
 Our hyper-parameters are set as {$\eta=0.05$, $s \in \{32, 64, 96\}$.} Each experiment is run with 3 different seeds on one NVIDIA Tesla P100 SXM2 16GB GPU.

 Results in Table~\ref{tab::rl} demonstrate that our Primal.$+$ outperforms all compared methods with a distinctly higher average reward.
-Specifically, our Primal.$+$DT reaches $4.0$ point higher than the state-of-the-art Flowformer \cite{wu2022flowformer}.
-Compared to the baseline Decision Transformer (DT), our Primal.$+$ only replaces the self-attention in the top layer and keeps other structures the same and manages to improve the average reward by $5.3$ point.
-This verifies the effectiveness of our Primal-Attention and the benefits of our low-rank regularization of KSVD for the generality of DT in offline reinforcement learning.
+Specifically, our Primal.$+$DT reaches $4.0$ points higher than the state-of-the-art Flowformer \cite{wu2022flowformer}.
+Compared to the baseline Decision Transformer (DT), our Primal.$+$ only replaces the self-attention in the top layer and keeps other structures the same and manages to improve the average reward by $5.3$ points.
+This verifies the effectiveness of our Primal-Attention and the benefits of our low-rank regularization of KSVD for the generality of DT in offline reinforcement learning. {We evaluate the efficiency with comparisons to DT and Flowformer in Table~\ref{tab::rl:efficiency}, which give distinctively better results than other baselines in Table~\ref{tab::rl}.
+Our Primal.$+$DT achieves comparable time and memory efficiency as the most efficient baseline DT, while Flowformer shows significantly lower efficiency in both aspects.
+Recall that our Primal.$+$DT achieves an average reward of 77.5, which is 5.3 points higher than DT and 4.0 points higher than Flowformer.}